What does ‘UCITS’ mean and what are UCITS ETFs?

-Retail traders can take a position on non-UCITS ETFs through CFDs to speculate on rising and falling prices.
+Retail traders can take a position on both UCITS and non-UCITS ETFs through CFDs and spread bets to speculate on rising and falling prices.
 When trading, you’ll never take actual ownership of the underlying assets – a strategy best suited to short-term horizons.

-And since you never actually own the underlying asset, you pay zero commission as the cost of opening your position is covered in the spread.
+What’s more, when you spread bet on shares, any profits you make are yours to keep because they’re exempt from capital gains tax.
+And since you never actually own the underlying asset, you won’t have to pay stamp duty, plus you pay zero commission as the cost of opening your position is covered in the spread.5

 - UCITS stands for ‘undertakings for collective investment in transferable securities’.
 Its legislation governs the marketing and distribution of a wide range of collective investment schemes.